diskuv/dk/docs/SPECIFICATION.md

    }
    ```

-When embedded as precommands in a values file, the command line (which is a JSON string) is split into arguments (a list of strings) using the [POSIX quoting rules at IEEE Std 1003.1-2024 / Shell & Utilities / Shell Command Language / 2.2 Quoting](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/V3_chap02.html#tag_19_02).
-However, no Here-Documents are accepted.
-The splitting is similar to Python's [shlex.split](https://docs.python.org/3/library/shlex.html#shlex.split).

 All commands have a output path (ex. `-f echo.exe`).
 Most command have two forms:

 - `-f FILE` (ex. `-f echo.exe`)